Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Introduction

-\textbf{\textit{A New Approach for Scalable Pattern Matching.}} We propose a new algorithmic pipeline based on \emph{constraint checking}.
+We propose a new algorithmic pipeline based on \emph{constraint checking}.
 This approach is motivated by viewing the search template as specifying a set of constraints the vertices and edges that participate in a match must meet.
 The pipeline iterates over these constraints to eliminate \textit{all} and \textit{only} the vertices and edges that \emph{do not} participate in any match.
-The intuition for the effectiveness of this technique stems from four key observations.
+The intuition for the effectiveness of this technique stems from four key observations: \\

-First, the traditionally used \emph{graph exploration} techniques~\cite{Ullmann:1976:ASI:321921.321925, P.Cordella:2004:GIA:1018035.1018377, Shang:2008:TVH:1453856.1453899, Han:2014:CGE:2592798.2592799} generally attempt to \emph{enumerate} all matches through explicit search.
+\textit{(i)} First, the traditionally used \emph{graph exploration} techniques~\cite{Ullmann:1976:ASI:321921.321925, P.Cordella:2004:GIA:1018035.1018377, Shang:2008:TVH:1453856.1453899, Han:2014:CGE:2592798.2592799} generally attempt to \emph{enumerate} all matches through explicit search.
 When an exploration branch fails, it has to be marked invalid and ignored in the subsequent steps.
-In the same vein as past work that that uses graph pruning \cite{Lulli.2017.TPDS.7515231,Zhou2012} or, more generally, input reduction~\cite{Kusum:2016:EPL:2907294.2907312}, we observe that it is much cheaper to focus on eliminating the vertices and edges that do not meet the label and topological constraints introduced by the search template. \textit{The key contribution of this work is a pruning-based solution that eliminates \textit{all} and \textit{only} the vertices and edges that do not participate in any match, limits the exponential growth of the algorithm state, scales to massive graphs and distributed memory machines with a large number of processing elements, and supports arbitrary search templates}.
+In the same vein as past works that use graph pruning~\cite{Lulli.2017.TPDS.7515231,Zhou2012} or, more generally, input reduction~\cite{Kusum:2016:EPL:2907294.2907312}, we observe that it is much cheaper to focus on eliminating the vertices and edges that do not meet the label and topological constraints introduced by the search template. \textit{One key contribution of this work is a pruning-based solution that eliminates \textit{all} and \textit{only} the vertices and edges that do not participate in any match, limits the exponential growth of the algorithm state, scales to massive graphs and distributed memory machines with a large number of processing elements, and supports arbitrary search templates}.
 The result of pruning is the \textit{complete set} of all vertices and edges that participate in at least one match, with \emph{no false positives} or \emph{false negatives}.
-Fig.~\ref{fig:example_0011} illustrates the general idea using an example graph and a search template.
+Fig.~\ref{fig:example_0011} illustrates the general idea using an example graph and a search template. \\